jomit/blockchaintrials/training/README.md

     `geth --datadir "./data" account new`

 - **Setup genesis block**
-    - Genesis file as a configuration file for your chain and creates the first block of your private chain
-    - All nodes within the chain have same 0th or first block
-    - Copy `private-ethereum\genesis.template.json`  to `node1\genesis.json`
+    Genesis file is a configuration file for your chain and creates the first block of your private chain All nodes within the chain have same 0th or first block Copy `private-ethereum\genesis.template.json`  to `node1\genesis.json`
-    - Update `<ACCOUNT ADDRESS FOT INITIAL ALLOCATION>` and `chainId`
+    Update `<ACCOUNT ADDRESS FOT INITIAL ALLOCATION>` and `chainId`

 - **Initialize the chain on 2 nodes**
     `cd node1`